howonlee/mertonon/essays/gantt.md

 #### picture

-Contrast to how to do Gantt charts in software naively - this doesn't work because it's an infliction of power on people who have serious power to resist and who can benefit the organization by resisting foolish injunctions.
+Contrast to how to do schedules in software naively - this doesn't work because it's an infliction of power on people who have serious power to resist and who can benefit the organization by resisting foolish injunctions.

 ## Q&A